WITS-COMS4037/tutorials/sql/README.md

 # Tutorial assignment 2: SQL

-**This set is meant to help you get acquainted with the basics of the SQL language**
+**This tutorial is meant to help you get acquainted with the basics of the SQL language**

 1. Exercise 5.1 from R&G.  The file `students.sql` contains a script